Quickstart¶

 plt.show()

-With neural networks, one has to give a Likelihood object to the model.
+object at model creation.
 The likelihoods specify which distribution the model will try to fit, along with potential prior values for the distributions’ parameters.
 The full list of available likelihoods is available in the docs.

 [54]: